adlnet/xapi-profiles/README.md

 * Which part/parts of the specification you are reading.
 * Your understanding of what these parts mean.
-* The product and feature you are implementing xAPI in; what's the use case you are trying to achieve?
+* The product and feature you are implementing xAPI Profiles in; what's the use case you are trying to achieve?
+What user stories are you trying to support?
-* How you would like the specification to be improved.
+* How you would like the specification to be improved?
 Suggest some specific new wording if you like!

 You'll need to [sign up for a GitHub account](https://github.com/signup/free) if